TorchGeo: Deep Learning With Geospatial Data: Pre-processing alignment with GDAL

-The spatial metadata of the Landsat scene can be determined through other GDAL command line tools (gdalinfo command), geospatial data packages such as the ``rasterio'' package in Python, or through GIS software such as QGIS or ArcGIS.
+The spatial metadata of the Landsat scene can be determined through other GDAL command-line tools (gdalinfo command), geospatial data packages such as the rasterio package in Python, or through GIS software such as QGIS or ArcGIS.